MLSTidbits/ddnsd/README.md

     />
 </div>

-## Introduction
+## About

-**`ddnsd`** is a dynamic DNS client written in bash.
-It is designed to update DNS records automatically when your IP address changes, ensuring that your domain name always points to the correct IP.
+Most IP Addresses provided by ISPs are dynamic, meaning they can change over time.
+This can be problematic if you want to self-host services like a web/game server vps or vpn.
+There needs to be a way to update the DNS records automatically when your IP changes.
+This is where **ddnsd** comes in. **ddnsd** is a **bash** script that runs in the background and checks your public IP address for any changes.
+If a change is detected, it updates the DNS records of your domain using the [Cloudflare](https://developers.cloudflare.com/dns/manage-dns-records/how-to/managing-dynamic-ip-addresses/) or [DuckDNS](https://www.duckdns.org/) API.

 ### Features